tandasat/hvext/README.md

 # hvext

-The Windbg extension that implements multiple commands helpful to study Hyper-V on Intel processors.
+The Windbg extension that implements commands helpful to study Hyper-V on Intel processors.

 ## Usage